Jozef Urblík

 Jozef Urblík (born 22 August 1996) is a Slovak football midfielder who plays for the Nemzeti Bajnokság I club Vasas.
-His father Jozef Urblík was also footballer.
+His father Jozef Urblík was also a footballer.

 Career

 Nitra

 He made his Slovak Super Liga debut for Nitra, against Dukla Banská Bystrica on 23 November 2013, entering in as a substitute in place of René Kotrík.

 Vasas

 On 21 February 2023, Urblík signed a two-and-a-half-year contract with Vasas.